kevinbeaty/transducers-explained/slides.md

 // 10 (=1+2+3+4)

 function arrayReduce(step, init, input){
-  // Start with an initial value var aggregate = init
+  // Start with an initial aggregate var aggregate = init

   // Input one element at a time, passing each result